Gyanalyst/Diwali-Sales-Analysis-Python/README.md

 4. Which Indian states present the most favorable advertising opportunities for company X to maximize Diwali sales?

 5. What product categories are most sought after by consumers during Diwali?

+# Process:

+Python will be focused here due to the accessibility, amount of data and the ability to create data visualization to share the results with stakeholders.

 # Conclusion:

 • Gender Disparity in Purchasing Power: Females constitute the majority of buyers and demonstrate a higher purchasing power compared to males.
 This indicates a potential inclination towards certain products or marketing strategies tailored for the female demographic.